kai-nehler/mantar/README.md

 will install the same version as the one on CRAN.

-After installation the easiest way to get an overview of functions and capabilities is to use `?mantar` to open the package help-file.
+After installation the easiest way to get an overview of functions and capabilities is to use `help(package = "mantar")` to open the package help-file.
 You could also read the rest of this README for an introduction and some examples.

 ## Features

-As already described, the package currently focuses on network estimation using **neighborhood selection** with **information criteria** for model selection in node-wise regressions.
-This functionality is available for both complete and incomplete data.
+As described above, the package currently implements two of the many approaches for estimating network structures:

+- **Neighborhood selection**: This approach is based on node-wise regressions with information criteria for model selection.
+Each node is used once as a dependent variable, while all other nodes serve as potential predictors.
+For each node, the best set of predictors is selected using an information criterion.
+The resulting regression weights are then combined to obtain partial correlations between nodes.
+- **Regularization**: This approach relies on penalized maximum likelihood estimation of the (inverse) covariance matrix.
+Through appropriate penalty parameters, some entries of the estimated inverse covariance matrix are shrunk to zero, which in turn yields zeros in the partial correlation matrix and therefore a sparse network structure.
+Multiple values of the penalty parameter are evaluated, and information criteria are used to select the optimal penalization.

-For datasets with missing values, two modern missing approaches are
+For data sets with missing values, two modern missing approaches are
 implemented:

 - **Two-step Expectation-Maximization (EM):** A fast method that